docQodly/docs/docs/customComponent/overview.md

 ## Community Custom Components

 The growing Qodly developer community creates amazing custom components and makes them available online for free download.
-If you want to share your custom components with the community, publish them on the [**Custom Components for Qodly Studio**](https://github.com/qodly/custom-components) page.
+If you want to share your custom components with the community, please contribute on the [**Custom Components for Qodly Studio**](https://github.com/qodly/custom-components) page.